balancer/balancer-v2-monorepo/pkg/deployments/README.md

 Past deployments that are currently not in use or have been superseded can be accessed in the [Deprecated Deployments](#deprecated-deployments) section.
 Use `deprecated/` as prefix when referring to a deprecated task ID.

+> ⚠️ Exercise care when interacting with deprecated deployments: there's often a very good reason why they're no longer active.
+>
+> You can find information on why each deployment has been deprecated in their corresponding readme file.

 ---

 - **async function getBalancerContract(taskID, contract, network)**